The Masters Champions Dinner: Scheffler keeps it familiar with his Scottie-style menu

-The defending champion had the honor of setting the Masters Champions Dinner menu – but what did Jon Rahm serve at the treasured Tuesday tradition in 2024?
+The defending champion has the honor of setting the Masters Champions Dinner menu – but what will Scottie Scheffler serve at the treasured Tuesday tradition?

 Started by Ben Hogan in 1952, the previous year’s winner hosts the Champions Dinner in Augusta’s clubhouse on the Tuesday night of tournament week and gets to choose the entire menu.